awslabs/fmbench-orchestrator/README.md

 ## Try it out
 Follow the following steps and get your infrastructure cost optimization strategy for running Llama3.1-8b in less than 30 mins.

-### Prerequisites
+#### Prerequisites

 - **IAM ROLE**: You need an active AWS account having an **IAM Role** necessary permissions to create, manage, and terminate EC2 instances.
 See [this](docs/iam.md) link for the permissions and trust policies that this IAM role needs to have.
 Call this IAM role as `fmbench-orchestrator`.

 - **Service quota**: Your AWS account needs to have enough **VCPU quota** to launch the Amazon EC2 instances if your LLM serving stack is EC2.
 In case you need to request a quota increase, please refer to [this link](https://docs.aws.amazon.com/servicequotas/latest/userguide/request-quota-increase.html).

-- **EC2 Instance**: It is recommended to run the orchestrator on an EC2 instance preferably located in the same AWS region where you plan to host your LLM (although launching instances across regions is supported as well).
+- **An Orchestrator EC2 Instance**: It is recommended to run the orchestrator on an EC2 instance preferably located in the same AWS region where you plan to host your LLM (although launching instances across regions is supported as well).

     - Use `Ubuntu` as the instance OS, specifically the `ubuntu/images/hvm-ssd-gp3/ubuntu-noble-24.04-amd64-server-20240927` AMI.
     - Use `t3.xlarge` as the instance type with preferably at least 100GB of disk space.
     - Associate the `fmbench-orchestrator` IAM role with this instance.

-## Installation
+#### Install FMBench-Orchestrator on EC2

 1. **Install `conda`**